-"A woman of Canaan came and beseeched him, saying, Have mercy on me, O Lord, you Son of David; my daughter is grievously vexed with a devil.
+"A woman of Canaan came and beseeched him, saying, Have mercy on me, O Lord , you Son of David; my daughter is grievously vexed with a devil.
 But he did not reply to her.
 And his disciples came and urged him, saying, Send her away; for she cries out to us.
 But he replied, I am only sent to the lost sheep of the house of Israel.
-Then she came and worshiped him, saying, Lord, help me.
+Then she came and worshiped him, saying, Lord , help me.
 But he said, It is not fitting to take the children's bread, and to cast it to dogs.
-And she said, This is true Lord: yet the dogs eat of the crumbs which fall from their masters' table.
+And she said, This is true Lord : yet the dogs eat of the crumbs which fall from their masters' table.
 Then Jesus replied to her and said, O woman, your faith is great: let it be as you have asked.
-And her daughter was made whole from that very hour" (Matt.15:22-26 KJV Para.).
+And her daughter was made whole from that very hour" (Matt.15:22-28 KJV Para.).

 There is credible evidence that, in his efforts to reach out to the lost tribes of Israel, Jesus traveled with his uncle Joseph who was an international merchant involved in the tin trade in the British Isles.
 This situation allowed Jesus ample opportunity to visit many major population centers of the ten tribes of the House of Israel during the eighteen years prior to the beginning of his ministry in Judea.
 A major misconception is that the House of Israel was physically lost; however, Jesus was speaking about them being spiritually lost because of their acceptance and practice of pagan worship systems.

-The Jews rejected Christ's teaching and murdered him and the House of Judah still rejects him and his message today.
-Moreover, the ten tribes of the House of Israel who are scattered throughout the world have rejected him by accepting a false Christ, a different gospel message, and a perverted form of God's worship system.
+The Jews rejected Christ's teaching and murdered him and the House of Judah still rejects him and the message he brought.
+Moreover, the ten tribes of the House of Israel who are scattered throughout the world have rejected him by accepting a false Christ, a different gospel message, and a perverted form of his heavenly Father's worship system.

 Go to the House of Israel